 Scaling and Planing

-Tooth scaling removes plaque, tartar and hard crusty calculus deposits, which are loaded with bacteria.
+Tooth scaling removes plaque and hard crusty calculus deposits, also known as tartar.
+Both of which are loaded with bacteria.

 Sub-gingival tooth scaling is necessary when plaque and tartar are detected below the gum line.